 The obvious obstacles are fear and laziness.
 I don’t have any fresh ideas for you on how to overcome them, so I won’t waste your time repeating what you probably already know.

-I’d like to share with you the not-so-obvious obstacles instead.
-They’re equally formidable at stopping us from expanding our comfort zones into our potential.
-Then I’ll share some strategies for overcoming them.
+Instead, I’d like to share with you the not-so-obvious obstacles that are equally formidable at stopping us from expanding our comfort zones into our potential.
+Then we’ll look at the best strategies to overcome them.

 In This Guide

 For a more complete understanding of how to expand your comfort zone.

 Why your comfort zone is so pitifully puny because of delusion, the forces of reality and complacency, and The Danger Zone.